valeriog2023/Networks/VXLAN and EVPN.md

    This is referred to as a ***Flood List***, and can be either manually maintained via static entries, or dynamically populated via the EVPN control-plane.
    In this case a unique copy of that frame is sent to each respective VTEP within the flood list.

+**Note:** I'm not mentioning above EVPN because EVPN has a way to reduce BUM traffic by sharing the mac-ip knowedge etc.. but if there is still BUM traffic it needs to still use either Multicast or Head End Replication.

 ## Symmetric vs Asymmetric VXLAN routing.